Adblue failure, what next?

 -

-Isocyanic acid combines with water to create additional ammonia and CO₂.
+isocyanic acid combines with water, forming additional ammonia and CO₂.

 -